unparalleled-js/docs-1/connectors/wrike/create-folder-action.md

 ---
 title: Workato connectors - Wrike create folder action
-date: 2019-05-30 18:00:00 Z
+date: 2019-06-14 18:00:00 Z
+search:
+    keywords: ['wrike', 'folder', 'create']
 ---

 # Wrike - Create folder action

-Folders are one of the main ways to organize, manage, and report on work within Wrike.
+Folders are one of the main ways to organize and manage information on Wrike.

-This action creates a single folder in a specified Wrike folder.
+This action creates a single folder in a specified location.
 To create a main folder, select **root** as the parent folder.

 ![Create folder action](/assets/images/connectors/Wrike/create-folder-action.png)
 *Create folder action*